zipvilization/Zipvilization/chapters/territory-world/index.md

 title: "Chapter 2 — Territory & World Coherence"
 parent: Chapters
 nav_order: 3
-description: "Territory & World Coherence is the Chapter in which observable blockchain state acquires canonical spatial meaning through SolumWorld and the finite substrate becomes a coherent world."
+description: "Territory & World Coherence is the Chapter in which observable blockchain state acquires spatial meaning and can be represented as a coherent world."
 permalink: /chapters/territory-world/
 ---